 Available to the public Availability is limited Not available

-Note: If limited, please comment. e.g., limited to type of person trying to view the citation reference (e.g., applicants only) or limited to the part of the life cycle in which the citation reference was included (e.g., references suggested during opposition are unavailable)
+Note: If limited or not available, please comment. e.g., limited to type of person trying to view the citation reference (e.g., applicants only) or limited to the part of the life cycle in which the citation reference was included (e.g., references suggested during opposition are unavailable)

 In which of the following location(s) within the patent documents, published by your IPO, can citation references be found?

-☐ search report ☐
+☐ Preliminary search report ☐ Substantive search and/or examination report

 ☐ Patent description ☐ Other patent document location